By Edward Kliszus

-A packed house assembled to see and hear storyteller, songwriter, singer, and pianist extraordinaire Tony DeSare at Birdland in the intimate, downstairs theater.
-Already on stage were guitarist Edward Decker, bassist Dylan Shamat, and drummer Michael Klopp.
+A packed house assembled to see and hear storyteller, songwriter, singer, and pianist extraordinaire Tony DeSare at Birdland in the intimate downstairs theater.
+Guitarist Edward Decker, bassist Dylan Shamat, and drummer Michael Klopp were already on stage.
 Lights dimmed, and all eyes turned to the handsome young DeSare approaching from the audience as he began to sing Cole Porter’s “It’s All Right With Me” on his way to center stage.

 DeSare was dressed smartly in a light gray plaid vest, white shirt, and light brown tie.
 His partners on stage looked sharp in dark suits, white shirts, and ties.
 The modus operandi for tonight’s venue was looking and sounding great.

 After another Cole Porter standard, a swinging Just One of Those Things, it was clear that DeSare and his trio of instrumental partners, world-class musicians all, were to present superb singing and jazz.
-Of special, immediately note were the sensitivity and insight with which the musicians collaborated.
+Of special, immediate noted were the sensitivity and insight with which the musicians collaborated.
+The musicians fluidly communicated the subtlest musical cues, and the sound balance was just right; they did not need to be in a recording studio to achieve perfect sound, balance, and pitch.
+How often do musicians forget that they are playing too loudly if they cannot hear every nuance of their partners’ sounds on stage?
+None of that came into play this evening.
+Everything we heard was like a single take in a session.
 Birdland lighting and sound artists deserve recognition as well.

 Inspiration and Storytelling